etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

     mkdocs serve
     ```

-5. Etendo documentation is structured in sections, in general the sections where most of the documentation is found are user guide and developer guide, within these there are subsections according to products and categories, you must decide the location within the structure and create a file with the `.md` format, the name must be camelcase separated by underscores.
+5. Etendo documentation is structured in sections, in general the sections where most of the documentation is found are user guide and developer guide, within these there are subsections according to products and categories, you must decide the location within the structure and create a file with the `.md` format, the name must be in lowercase separated by hyphens.

     ``` title="Documentation Structure"
     └── docs
     ├── developer-guide
-    │   └── ..
+    │   └── etendo-classic
-    │       └── how-to
+    │       └── how-to-guides
-    │           ├── New-Page.md
+    │           ├── new-page.md
     │           ├── ..
     │           ├── ..
     │           └── ..